Self-Evolving Multi-Agent Systems via Textual Backpropagation: Methodology

 \subsection{Backward Optimization}

-Upon completion of the forward phase, the system evaluates its performance.
-If the predefined performance thresholds are not met, $\mathcal{ANN}$ triggers a backward optimization phase to refine agent interactions and aggregation functions at both the global (system-wide) and local (layer-specific) levels.
+During the training phase, upon completion of the forward execution on a training task, the system evaluates its performance.
+If the predefined performance thresholds are not met, $\mathcal{ANN}$ triggers a backward optimization phase to refine agentic collaboration team at both the global (system-wide) and local (layer-specific) levels.
+Textual gradients in $\mathcal{ANN}$ should be understood as structured, language-based optimization signals and suggestions rather than formal mathematical derivatives.